stevedonovan/lua-command-tools/README.md

 this point in computing history, to have to work with fixed-format data (which was hip when guys wrote FORTRAN wearing ties.)

+Hence 'llua s', aliased as `lsort`.

 First of all, make some random data, and first sort on second column, ascending, and then sort on first column, descending.
-(We need 'n' to specify that this is to be intepreted as numbers.)
+(We need 'n' to specify that this is to be intepreted as numbers - without 'n' it uses usual string comparison.)

 ```sh
 scratch$ seq 1 5 | leval 'random(),random()' > rand.txt